lindseysim/templatize/more/compared/README.md

 [Functions](../functions/) are incredibly powerful when combined with the [pass-context-to-function directive](../functions/#passing-context-to-functions) or [mixed in with section tags](../advanced/#mixing-directives-in-a-section-tag).

-Ability to evaluated zero-values as true in the [options](../../#options).
+Templatize has [an option to evaluate zero-values as true](../../#options).
 Sometimes useful, especially for data where 0 is a real value but `null` is not.

 &nbsp;